meboHQ/mebo/README.md

 ## Key features
 - **Flexible architeture**.
 Mebo can be integrated to existing applications.
 Also, it's designed from ground up to be customizable and extendable

 - **Reliable executions**.
-Mebo enforces quality control over the data used in the evaluations by performing a wide range of verifications
+Mebo enforces validating the data used in the evaluations by performing a wide range of verifications

 - **Agnostic execution platform**.
 Evaluations in Mebo can be executed across multiple domains